-Our “B.C.
-Fresh Milk Project” is addressing the first requirement.
-A new draft “Artisan Dairy Herdshares Regulation” (see below) under the Milk Industry Act addresses requirements 2 to 5, and could be the “way through it” that Minister Letnick directed us to find.
-It was developed in collaboration with agisters and consumers, and is based on RAWMI Common Standards as well as existing laws in the U.S. and U.K. (See ProCon.org for a listing of current U.S. law).
+Conditions 2 to 5: Developed in collaboration with agisters and consumers, a new draft “Artisan Dairy Herdshares Regulation” (see below) under the Milk Industry Act addresses conditions 2 to 5, and could be the “way through it” that Minister Letnick directed us to find.
+It is based on RAWMI Common Standards as well as existing laws in the U.S. and U.K. (See ProCon.org for a listing of current U.S. law).

-Fact: Ten U.S. states (Alaska, Colorado, Indiana, Michigan, Montana, North Dakota, Ohio, Tennessee, Virginia, and West Virginia) have legalized herdshares while maintaining a ban on sales.
+Fact: Eleven U.S. states (Alaska, Colorado, Indiana, Kentucky, Michigan, Montana, North Dakota, Ohio, Tennessee, Virginia, and West Virginia) have legalized herdshares while maintaining a ban on sales.
 It can be done in Canada as well!
 Raw milk can be legalized via herdsharing without the need to change Federal law.
 See this page for details on the “Herdshare States.”